Uncertainty principles with error term in Gelfand-Shilov spaces: Abstract

 \section{Abstract}

 In this note, an alternative approach to establish observability for semigroups based on their smoothing properties is presented.
-The results discussed here are closely related to those recently obtained in [arXiv:2112.01788], but the current proof allows to get rid of several technical assumptions by following the standard complex analytic approach established by Kovrijkine combined with an idea from [arXiv:2201.02370].
+The results discussed here reproduce some of those recently obtained in [arXiv:2112.01788], but the current proof allows to get rid of several technical assumptions by following the standard complex analytic approach established by Kovrijkine combined with an idea from [arXiv:2201.02370].